 There is no proven treatment for chronic fatigue syndrome.
 Both gradual aerobic exercise programs and cognitive behavioral therapy — counseling designed to change beliefs about the condition — improve level of function, but neither cures the illness.
 In patients with a similar condition, fibromyalgia, low doses of tricyclic drugs have been shown to improve symptoms, probably by improving a sleep disorder that is part of the illness.
 No one approach is best for everyone with chronic fatigue syndrome, and the condition rarely is cured.

 In general, doctors use a combination of the following:

-Lifestyle changes.
-Patients are encouraged to slow down and to avoid physical and psychological stress.
+- Lifestyle changes.
+Patients are often initially encouraged to slow down, minimize physical exertion and try to avoid psychological stress.
 They learn to save their energy for essential activities at home or work and to cut back on less-important activities.